Online Training Modules

 Tech Support: Support.LawRoom.com

 Niagara University is committed to providing an educational and work environment that values all individuals and respects the dignity and rights of all members of our campus community.
-One component of this commitment is the requirement that all administrators and staff complete this online course entitled “Intersections,” which deals with issues of sexual assault, harassment, discrimination, dating and domestic violence, and Title IX.
+One component of this commitment is that all faculty complete this online, self-paced course entitled “Intersections,” which deals with issues of sexual assault, harassment, discrimination, dating and domestic violence, and Title IX.

-Please direct questions as indicated below, and please also know that our Title IX Coordinator Ryan Thompson is available to work with you and your department or sector to facilitate follow-up discussions based on the content and scenarios of this online course.
+Please know that our Title IX Coordinator Ryan Thompson is available to work with you and your department to facilitate follow-up discussions based on the content of this online course, or to answer any questions about the material.

 Thank you for your participation.